cylleneus/cylleneus/README.rst

 Overview
 --------

 Cylleneus is a next-generation search engine for electronic corpora of Latin (and eventually Greek), which enables texts to be searched on the basis of their semantic and morpho-syntactic properties.
 This means that, for the first time, texts can be searched by the *meanings* of words as well as by the kinds of grammatical constructions they occur in.
 Semantic search takes advantage of the `Latin WordNet 2.0 <https://latinwordnet.exeter.ac.uk/>`_ and is fully implemented, and thus is available for any annotated or plain-text corpus.
 Syntactic search functionality is still under development and is available for only certain structured corpora.
+However morphological searching and query filtering will work with any corpus.

 Features